neon-bindings/website/docs/publishing.md

 sidebar_label: Publishing
 ---

 Publishing native modules is a critical part of native modules.
 The user of a native node module that is compatible with the architecture of their machine.
-Tthe Node community has devised two solutions for this:
+The Node community has devised two solutions for this:

 ### 1. Upload and downloading native compiled modules